rk94407/private_key_encrypt/README.md

 If you are using a system where Python 3 is not the default Python interpreter (e.g., systems where python points to Python 2.x), you might need to use pip3 instead:

-- `pip3 install pycryptodome python-dotenv`
+- `pip3 install pycryptodome python-dotenv qr-code`

 ## 2. Environment Configuration